AdobeDocs/journey-optimizer.en/help/using/configuration/channel-surfaces.md

 Once channel configurations have been configured, you will be able to select them when creating messages from a journey or a campaign.

+You can also use the guided channel setup to automate and validate channel setup in a unified experience, speeding up the process of getting started with Journey Optimizer.
+[Learn more](set-mobile-config.md)

 <!--
 ➡️ [Learn how to create and use email configurations in this video](#video-presets) -->